kubukoz/blog/mdoc/flakes-first-steps.md

 git clone https://github.com/nixos/nixpkgs
 ```

-The `nixos/nixpkgs` GitHub repository will be tracked by Nix and, within our flake, aliased under the name `nixpkgs` (the name we defined for the input).
+The `nixos/nixpkgs` GitHub repository will be tracked by Nix and within our flake aliased under the name `nixpkgs` (the name we defined for the input).
+By convention you'll usually see these names match the repository that the flake is coming from.

-The first time the input is used in a flake command, Nix will _pin_ it.
+The first time an input is used in a flake command, Nix will _pin_ it.
 Pinning an input means that Nix will figure out the exact revision that it fetched, and it will make sure that everybody using this flake gets the exact same one.

 At the time I'm writing this, pinning `github:nixos/nixpkgs` creates the following `flake.lock` file: